Which place is cheaper, Barcelona or Beijing?

 People visit Beijing because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 Barcelona is a great place to explore.
 It is common to spend five days here.
-Many visitors spend time at the beach while visiting the area.
+The old town is one of the main draws for visitors.
 Five days is a great amount of time to relax and see the many things that Barcelona has to offer.
 Anyone can find something fun to do here.

 Beijing is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Beijing, one week is sufficent for most.
 It will give you the chance to have new experiences.

 It's hard to know how much time to spend in Barcelona.
 In Barcelona, you'll find live music and food.
-People usually spend lots of time at the beach.
+Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Beijing is $62, while the average daily cost in Barcelona is $128.
+The average daily cost (per person) in Beijing is $78, while the average daily cost in Barcelona is $169.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Beijing and Barcelona in more detail.

 Looking for a hotel in Beijing or Barcelona?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.